 From week three of the course you will spend most of your time in your first placement with regular days returning to the University to reflect on, and develop, your practice.

 You return to the University either side of your Christmas break to work with your peers, reflecting on your experiences in school and preparing for your next teaching placement.

 During this placement you will become part of the school community and work professionally as a member of a team.
-Following a week-long induction in school, you gradually build up your teaching across the age and ability range.
-By week three, you will be teaching approximately two-thirds of a teacher’s timetable.
+Following an induction in school, you gradually build up your teaching across the age and attainment range.
+By week 5, you will be teaching approximately two-thirds of a teacher’s timetable.

 You will return for several University-based days that focus on a range of professional development issues and allow for contact with peers and tutors.

 The PGCE course is a Masters level course incorporating two 30-credit modules entitled ‘Schools and Society’ and ‘Learning and Teaching’.

 For the award of the PGCE and to achieve Teacher Standards, you must have reached the required standard in both the theory and practice elements of the course.
 In keeping with the nature of the course, which is vocational and postgraduate in approach, there are no written examinations.

 Practical Teaching is assessed by University tutors, school-based mentors and coordinators, and External Examiners.
 Account is taken of your work over all school-based elements of the course and your own written records of such work.

 On the course, you are required to submit various pieces of work related to your subject and Schools and Society programmes.
 The assignments may be written pieces or presentations and may include collaborative work.